ISAITB/docs-tdl/source/handlers/index.rst

 * **Actor configuration:** These are configuration properties that will be automatically set for simulated actors using this handler.
 * **Receive configuration:** These are configuration properties expected by the ``receive`` step.
 * **Send configuration:** These are configuration properties expected by the ``send`` step.

+The title of each section corresponds to the name of the handler that needs to be configured in the relevant step's ``handler`` attribute.

 TCPMessaging
 ++++++++++++